School of Theology and Spiritual Studies —

 Check back often for the latest updates.

-For-credit students who have paid in full and who no longer want to submit assignments for grading, but want to receive all of the instructional materials and participate in small group forms may submit a request to the Registrar for a change of status to “audit.”
+For-credit students who have paid in full and who no longer want to submit assignments for grading, but want to receive all of the instructional materials and participate in small group forums may submit a request to the Registrar for a change of status to “audit.”
 Auditing students have full access to course material, forums and the instructor, but do not have to submit assignments or take exams.

 If a student wishes to change to audit status: